 We will inform the local authority of any child removed from our admission register.
-We will inform the local authority of any pupil who fails to attend for a continuous period in line with local Wakefield procedures. http://www.wakefield.gov.uk/schools-and-children/supporting-families/education-welfareservice/children-missing-education
+We will inform the local authority of any pupil who fails to attend for a continuous period in line with local Barnsley procedures.
+Children missing education (barnsley.gov.uk)